Source Code

 In summary, the subcontracting of the Turms server is actually very cleverly designed:

-• Through the four layers of access, domain, storage and infra, developers can quickly understand the source code level of the Turms server based on the mastered MVC layered knowledge, and can clearly understand each What is the relationship between the layer package and the user session and user request.
+, developers can quickly understand the source code level of the Turms server based on the mastered MVC layered knowledge, and can clearly understand each What is the relationship between the layer package and the user session and user request. - The business domains of the

-• The infra layer can help developers understand which functional modules are included in the support domain of the Turms server.
+layer can help developers understand which functional modules are included in the support domain of the Turms server.

 Therefore, such a subcontracting level is actually relatively clear, which is conducive to long-term maintenance.
 In addition, readers may have seen the shadow of many subcontracting concepts from the above-mentioned subcontracting practice, and Turms only designs with reference to these concepts, and does not need to follow these subcontracting concepts.